 Pro: Shared Liability

 With a PEO, you are leasing your employees and co-employ these workers.
 This means your company’s employees are incorporated under the PEO’s tax ID.
-The PEO then shares in risk and liability issues and they help manage tasks like worker’s compensation reporting and state unemployment.
+The PEO shares in risk and liability issues, as well as helping manage tasks like workers’ compensation reporting and state unemployment.

 Con: Relinquishing Control

-Something else to consider is the impact a PEO could have on your company culture.
+Something else to consider is the impact a PEO relationship could have on your company culture.
 Think about how your employees might feel knowing they have been “leased” to a PEO.
-Employee morale could take a major hit.
-Remember, happy employees are more productive employees.
+Employee morale and productivity could take a major hit.

 2. Employee Benefits

-Because the PEO manages multiple small businesses, it has a larger pool of employees and benefits options than if an organization was shopping for health insurance on its own.
+Because PEO companies manage multiple small businesses, they have a larger pool of employees and benefits options than if an organization was shopping for health insurance on its own.
 Therefore, PEOs can negotiate lower group insurance costs and unemployment insurance rates.